LineaLabs/lineapy/README.md

 Usage: lineapy [OPTIONS] FILE_NAME

 Options:
+  --db-url TEXT                   Set the DB URL.
+If None, will default to
+                                  reading from the LINEA_DATABASE_URL env
+                                  variable and if that is not set then will default to sqlite:///{LINEA_HOME}/db.sqlite.
+                                  Note that {LINEA_HOME} will be replaced with the root linea home directory.
+This is the first directory found which has a .linea folder
-  --mode TEXT          Either `memory`, `dev`, `test`, or `prod` mode --slice TEXT         Print the sliced code that this artifact depends on --export-slice TEXT  Requires --slice.
-Export the sliced code that {slice}
+  --slice TEXT                    Print the sliced code that this artifact
+                                  depends on
+  --export-slice TEXT             Requires --slice.
+Export the sliced code
+                                  that {slice} depends on to {export_slice}.py --export-slice-to-airflow-dag, --airflow TEXT
+                                  Requires --slice.
+Export the sliced code
+                                  from all slices to an Airflow DAG {export- slice-to-airflow-dag}.py --airflow-task-dependencies TEXT
+                                  Optional flag for --airflow.
+Specifies tasks
+                                  dependencies in Airflow format, i.e. 'p
+                                  value' >> 'y' or 'p value', 'x' >> 'y'.
+Put slice names under single quotes.
-                       depends on to {export_slice}.py --print-source       Whether to print the source code --print-graph        Whether to print the generated graph code --verbose            Print out logging for graph creation and execution --visualize          Visualize the resulting graph with Graphviz --help               Show this message and exit.
+  --print-source                  Whether to print the source code --print-graph                   Whether to print the generated graph code --verbose                       Print out logging for graph creation and
+                                  execution
+  --visualize                     Visualize the resulting graph with Graphviz --help                          Show this message and exit.

 # Run linea on a Python file to analyze it.
 # --visualize creates a visual representation of the underlying graph and displays it